Elena Langer: Career

 Welsh National Opera commissioned a sequel to The Barber of Seville and The Marriage of Figaro, to be performed together as a trilogy in the company's Spring 2016 programme.
 The libretto of Figaro Gets a Divorce was written by David Pountney, and the opera was premiered in Cardiff in February 2016, with designs by Ralph Koltai and conducted by Justin Brown.
 The main roles were sung by Marie Arnet (Susanna), Elizabeth Watts (Countess Almaviva), Mark Stone (Count Almaviva) and Alan Oke (The Major).
 The opera subsequently toured around the UK and in 2017 was performed at the Teatr Wielki in Poznań and at the Grand Théâtre, Geneva, with a live stream on the Arte Channel in Switzerland.
-The opera is scheduled for performances at Theater Magdeburg from 22 January 2022.
+The opera was scheduled for performances at Theater Magdeburg from 22 January 2022.

 In 2016, a CD of small-scale vocal and chamber works, entitled Landscape with Three People, was released by Harmonia Mundi.
 Besides the title track the CD also contains Ariadne, Elena's first collaboration with Glyn Maxwell, and the light-hearted Cat Songs, based on the absurdist poetry of Daniil Kharms.

 The 2017 London Piano Festival commissioned a piece for two pianos, to be played by Charles Owen and Katya Apekisheva.
 Inspired by Kuzma Petrov-Vodkin's 1912 painting Bathing of a Red Horse, Langer wrote the duet RedMare.

 Rhondda Rips It Up!, a music-hall/vaudeville about the suffragette Margaret Haig Thomas. was commissioned by Welsh National Opera and premiered in Newport in May 2018.
 Starring Madeleine Shaw and Lesley Garrett, the piece toured to 16 venues around the UK.

 In 2018, the Boston Symphony Orchestra commissioned a piece for a chamber ensemble composed of ten principals the orchestra's sections; the result, Five Reflections on Water, five contrasting pieces thematically linked, was performed in March 2019.

 With a libretto by David Pountney, Langer's next piece, Beauty and Sadness, a chamber opera based on the 1964 novel by Yasunari Kawabata, was premiered at the Lyric Theatre, Hong Kong Academy for Performing Arts, in April 2019, directed by Carolyn Choa, designed by Tim Yip and conducted by Gergely Madaras.

 Independent Opera commissioned a song cycle to be performed by young prize-winning singers at the company's Scholars' Recital.
 With lyrics by Glyn Maxwell, It's Not You, It's Me received its premiere at the Wigmore Hall in October 2019.

 An orchestral suite derived from Figaro Gets a Divorce was premiered by the Seattle Symphony Orchestra, conducted by Maxim Emelyanychev, in January 2020.
 The suite was premièred in the UK in Glasgow in February 2020, performed by the BBC Scottish Symphony Orchestra conducted by Gergely Madaras.
-The suite will receive its Japanese premiere in September 2021, played by the Yomiuri Nippon Symphony Orchestra at the Tokyo Metropolitan Theatre.
+The suite received its Japanese premiere in September 2021, played by the Yomiuri Nippon Symphony Orchestra at the Tokyo Metropolitan Theatre.

-Langer is currently working on a comic opera based on Nikolai Erdman's 1928 play The Suicide.
-The opera is scheduled to be performed at the Stanislavski and Nemirovich-Danchenko Music Theatre in Moscow in 2022.
+Langer's comic opera based on Nikolai Erdman's 1928 play The Suicide is scheduled to be performed by Netherlands Reisopera in Holland and Buxton International Festival in the UK in 2026.